fengzhuiyue/python-packet-sniffer/README.md

 JL Software

 Description:
-An application that can sniff packets in a local network and displays
+An application that can sniff packets in a local network and display
 	protocol information.

 Requirements:
 Linux
 Windows
 Python 2.7
+PyQt4 (Gui)

 Feature List:
 Sniff packets in a local network.
-Filter sniffed packets by specific protocol.
+Filter packets by specific protocol in real time.
-Extract specific attributes from a filtered protocol.
+Extract specific attributes from a filtered protocol in real time.
-Calculate maximum diameter, maximum packet length, average diameter, and average packet size
+Calculate maximum diameter, maximum packet length, average diameter, and average packet size.

 Protocol Support:
 Linux: